corchalybis/corchalybis/README.md

 My name is Gabriel, I'm 16 and brazilian.
 I've been studying low-level programming and Linux distributions for a reasonable time and now I'm starting with high-level one.

-Languages: Portuguese (Native), English (C1), Latin (Just reading and writing), Russian (B1) and French (C1) Some stuff I do like: C and NASM assemblers.
+Languages: Portuguese (Native), English (C1), Latin (Just reading and writing), Russian (B1) and French (C1)

+Some stuff that I do like: C and NASM assemblers.

 Learning: Java, PHP, Pascal, Perl and all core technologies of web development.

 DB's: MongoDB.

 OS: Slackware Linux 15.0.